-The latest assessment of the SCI part of the Natura 2000 network shows that the network is complete34.
+The latest assessment of the SCI part of the Natura 2000 network shows that the network is complete.
 All SCIs have been designated as Special Areas of Conservation under Article 4(4) of the Habitats Directive.
 The adoption of conservation measures and the establishment of management plans for all sites have been stepped up considerably since 2015.
 The result is that by June 2018 all but one Natura 2000 sites were covered by a management plan.
 By the same date, one plan was still being drawn up and nine plans were being brought into line with the latest standards.
 The aim was to have all sites subject to a detailed management plan by the end of 2018.
 A national communication campaign was launched in 2015 to improve public awareness and acceptance of Natura 2000.
 Funding for conservation measures was set out in an updated prioritised action framework (PAF).

 According to the PNPN2, it is widely recognised that biodiversity has been declining for over 40 years.
 This is true for species, habitats and ecosystems.
 The main factors affecting biodiversity in Luxembourg are (i) the intensification of agricultural practices; (ii) urban and suburban development; and (iii) the increased density of transportation infrastructure.
-While the overall status of biodiversity is still difficult to assess, national red lists35, landscape statistics and monitoring of selected species often show negative trends.
+While the overall status of biodiversity is still difficult to assess, national red lists, landscape statistics and monitoring of selected species often show negative trends.

 A methodological guide for implementing the EU mapping and assessment of ecosystems and their services (MAES) initiative in Luxembourg was completed in March 2014.
-Based on this guide, 13 ecosystem services36 were prioritised and mapped by the end of 2014.
-Pilot projects aiming at raising awareness of the value of ecosystem services and taking them into account
+Based on this guide, 13 ecosystem

-33 Plan National concernant la Protection de la Nature (2017-2021).
+&lt;sup>33 Plan National concernant la Protection de la Nature (2017-2021).

-34 European Commission, Nature and Biodiversity Newsletter, January 2015, p.
+&lt;sup>34 European Commission, Nature and Biodiversity Newsletter, January 2015, p.
 8.

-35 The IUCN Red List is the world's most comprehensive inventory of the global conservation status of biological species.
+&lt;sup>35 The IUCN Red List is the world's most comprehensive inventory of the global conservation status of biological species.
 It is set upon precise criteria to evaluate the extinction risk of thousands of species.